MicrosoftResearch/Azimuth/README.md

 #### Contacting us

-You can submit bug reports using the github issue tracker.
-If you have any other question please contact: azimuth@microsoft.com.
+You can submit bug reports using the GitHub issue tracker.
+If you have any other questions, please contact us at crispr@lists.research.microsoft.com.